Mastery and Changing Our Leadership Mindset

 Mastery requires endurance, dedicated time and continuous effort.
 It takes hundreds and thousands of repetitions, trial and error before we succeed.

 As a leader myself, there have been times when panic has set in.
-Imposter Syndrome undermines my efforts and I find myself frozen with anxiety, unable to be creative or share my guilt that I was letting everyone down.
+Imposter Syndrome undermines my efforts and I am unable to be creative or share my guilt that I am letting everyone down.

 By opening up, using a coach who created a reflective mirror, I explored new opportunities, stopped competing and put aside my short term goals to find a new direction.